 The term may be stated in the power of attorney.
 If not specified, the power of attorney will remain in effect until:

-- Protective supervision is instituted and/or a protection mandate is homologated
+- Tutorship is instituted and/or a protection mandate is homologated

 - The mandator or mandatary dies, if no substitute is appointed